bartofzo/SuperGrid2D/README.md

 - Adjust some names/descriptions.

 - There might still be some room for optimization.

+- A 3D version is theoretically possible.
+Although such a grid could have a very high memory usage.
+I might implement it in the future.

 Right now this is all I need for my own project(s).